old-xebis/infrastructure-template/README.md

 ### GitLab CI

 - Push a _non-_`main` branch to create or update **development/_branch_** environment stub
+  - Destroy **development/_branch_** environment manually, or wait until auto-stop (1 day from the last commit in the branch in GitLab, could be overridden in GitLab UI)
 - Create *pre-release* tag to create **testing/_tag_** environment stub
+  - Destroy **testing/_tag_** environment manually, or wait until auto-stop (1 week, could be overridden in GitLab UI)
 - Merge to `main` branch to create or update **staging** environment stub
 - Have present a commit starting `feat` or `fix` from the previous release to create or update **production** environment stub
 - Commit and push to run validations